aminnnoise/CS50-Problem-Sets/README.md

 ## Courses Included
 - CS50P: Introduction to Programming with Python

+## Course Version
+All solutions in this repository correspond to the 2024 version of Harvard University's CS50 courses.
+Future versions of the course may include modified or different problem sets.

 ## Structure
 Each folder represents a week from the course and contains my personal solutions to the problem sets.